 Technology’s Role in Growth

 Many stores and enterprises probably view Amazon as retail’s answer to Pacman – an entity that gobbles up all customers and sales.
 However, that is far from the case.
 Otto Group, Zalando, eBay, Tesco, Veepee, Bol, Walmart, Flipkart, Alibaba, Shopee, JD, Etsy, and Rakuten are just a few other major online shopping entities.
-Furthermore, more than 50% of global e-commerce happens through other channels than online marketplaces.
+Furthermore, more than 50% of global ecommerce happens through other channels than online marketplaces.

-In other words, stores and companies across sizes and industries have many different ways of using technology and new solutions to interact with its customers and stay relevant to customers’ evolving preferences and needs.
+In other words, stores and companies across sizes and industries have many different ways of using technology and new solutions to interact with their customers and stay relevant to customers’ evolving preferences and needs.

 VC activity in the space has seen a fall in recent years.
 However, while 2020’s total VC deals and combined deal value were somewhat down, the average deal size rose to US$11 million, compared to US$9.5 million the previous year.